vitorsalgado/goprom/README.md

 ## Considerations and Thoughts

 - To improve the CSV processing performance, a group of goroutines are used, instead of just one in the previous implementation.
-Each goroutine writes in its own bulk load commands file and several loads are being done in parallel now.
+Each goroutine streams Redis commands to __redis-cli__ in parallel now.
-- Promotions will be removed by Redis using the Expiration feature.
+- Promotions will be removed by __Redis__ using the Expiration feature.
 For every promotion imported, a configurable expiration time is set as well.
 - For an ideal solution, the application should have:
     - centralized log solution